 An FTE is a yardstick that measures the number of full-time hours being completed at your company.
 The number is tallied using your part-time and full-time employee count, in addition to a few simple calculations.

-To reach your FTE count, you’ll have to translate the hours worked by your part-timers to what they would look like on a full-time basis.
-After that, your full-time employees are folded into the final count.
+To reach your FTE count, you’ll have to translate the number of hours worked by your part-time employees to what they would look like on a full-time basis.
+After that, your full-time employees are folded into the final FTE count.

 Is your team fully full-time?
 Then your FTE total is simply the number of employees you have on staff.
-If you also have part-timers sprinkled in, then you’ll have to first convert their hours to full-time, and then add in your true full-timers.
+If you also have part-timers on your team, then you’ll have to first convert their hours to full-time, and then add in your true full-timers.

 Why does my FTE number matter?